digitalurban/weatherdisplaymqttconditions/README.md

 # weatherdisplaymqttconditions
 Script to read the MQTT feed from Weather Display and Convert/Publish to a text string based on conditions.
+Create to be run via a Cron job - every set period of time, say 5 minutes to update the feed.

 Useful for Scrolling Displays/eink Devices/Home Assistant or Headers on Web Pages.